neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

     "output_subdir": "after_20220528"
     "output_filename": "special",
     "reference_date": "20220528",
     "top_text": "This will be printed prominently near the top of the timetable: should be used for special notes for this particular timetable or these particular trains.
-Used for merged/split trains."
-    "bottom_text": "This will be printed less prominently underneath the symbol key.
-Useful for noting seasonal stations, ticketing restrictions (no Homewood to Chicago tickets except for connecting passengers), or other oddities."
-    "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)" }
+Used for merged/split trains.", "bottom_text": "This will be printed less prominently underneath the symbol key.
+Useful for noting seasonal stations, ticketing restrictions (no Homewood to Chicago tickets except for connecting passengers), or other oddities.", "key_on_right": "If present, put the symbol key on the right instead of under the timetable (for long timetables)", "key_baggage": "If present, include the key for checked baggage", "key_d": "If present, include the key for 'discharge passengers only' (D) ", "key_r": "If present, include the key for 'receive passengers only' (R) ", "key_l": "If present, include the key for 'may leave before time shown' (L) ", "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "train_numbers_side_by_side": "If present and truthy, put train numbers at the top of a column side by side like 7/27, desired for trains which split; the default is to stack them one over another like 280 over 6280, desired for connecting trains."
+ }

 reference_date is critically important and is required unless passed at the command line.